All Episodes

 I told the people at Customs, look, I got these at the Clinton Library gift shop.

-Uh yeah, I just I just uh uh seeing some of the media coverage of this uh in the last what was it, a last half hour that they're maybe the last hour that it uh started.
+They told me they were blue M ⁇ Ms. Yeah, I just I just seeing some of the media coverage of this in the last, what was it, the last half hour that they're maybe the last hour that it started.

-This this really was.
+This really was.

 Last December, I don't know how much I should.

-I mean, it's this is purely personal.
+I mean, this is purely personal.

-This is not personal anymore.
+Nor at least is not personal anymore.

-This story purely and simply is that there was nothing illegal about what happened, and thus there aren't any charges.
+This story, purely and simply, is that there was nothing illegal about what happened, and thus there aren't any charges.

 There was nothing illegal here.

-Uh this never had anything to do with the previous deal that I had made with the state attorney's office down here.
+This never had anything to do with the previous deal that I had made with the state attorney's office down here.

-And the media has been hoping and praying that this would lead to and by the way, I understand they hate me, folks.
+And the media has been hoping and praying that this would lead.

 I have targeted them for 18 years.